home-assistant/home-assistant.io/source/_docs/authentication/providers.markdown

 ## {% linkable_title Configuring auth providers %}

 <p class='note warning'>
-  Home Assistant automatically configures the standard auth providers, and you <b>do not</b> need to specify auth_providers in your configuration.yaml.
-Specifying auth_providers in your configuration will disable all auth_providers that are not listed and can reduce your security or create difficulties logging in.
+Home Assistant automatically configures the standard auth providers and you **do not** need to specify `auth_providers` in your `configuration.yaml` file.
+Specifying `auth_providers` in your configuration will disable all auth providers that are not listed and can reduce your security or create difficulties logging in.
 </p>

 Authentication providers are configured in your `configuration.yaml` under the `homeassistant:` block: